rpaut03l/poisonedrag-ragshield-group6-iitj_TriShieldRAG/docs/study/RAGSHIELD_THEORY.md

  Tesla Motors?"          from the shelf              "Martin Eberhard"
 ```

-**R.A.G.** means:
+**R.A.G.** stands for:
 - **R**etrieval — go fetch the most relevant documents
 - **A**ugmented — hand those documents to the AI as extra context
 - **G**eneration — the AI writes an answer using them

-Used everywhere: ChatGPT web browsing, company chatbots, hospital
+This is used everywhere: ChatGPT's web browsing, company chatbots,
-assistants — anywhere an AI needs FRESH facts it wasn't trained on.
+hospital assistants — anywhere an AI needs FRESH facts it wasn't
+originally trained on.

 [⬆ Back to top](#top)